-To ensure the reliability of its financial reporting.
-Dai-ichi has evaluated the effectiveness of its internal control, such as the important processes related to financial reporting and the system to prepare financial reports.
+To ensure the reliability of its financial reporting, Dai-ichi evaluates the effectiveness of its internal controls, such as the important processes related to financial reporting and the system for preparing financial reports.

-Based on the results of this evaluation, the Company prepared an Internal Control Report, which stated that Dai-ichi's internal control over financial reporting was effective, and submitted this Report together with the annual securities report.
-The Company also received an Internal Control Audit Report from the independent auditor, the results of which indicated that the Company is properly implementing internal control over financial reporting in compliance with the generally accepted assessment standards for internal control in Japan.
+Based on the results of this evaluation, the Company creates an internal control report, which verifies that Dai-ichi's internal control over its financial reporting was effective, and submits this Report together with the annual securities report.
+With respect to the internal control report dated March 31, 2013, the Company received an internal control audit from an independent auditor and obtained its unqualified opinion.